Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-order.md

 the Packeta API.
 The module owns one database table, and it builds the `Packetery\Core\Entity\Order` object from that table and from `WC_Order` [VERIFY: src/Packetery/Module/Order/Builder.php#build].
 The module gives the administrator all screens that work with a packet.
-These screens are the order metabox [VERIFY: src/Packetery/Module/Order/Metabox.php#add_meta_boxes], the columns and the bulk actions of the order grid [VERIFY: src/Packetery/Module/Order/GridExtender.php#addOrderListColumns], and the label print pages [VERIFY: src/Packetery/Module/Order/LabelPrint.php#outputLabelsPdf].
+These screens are the order metabox [VERIFY: src/Packetery/Module/Order/Metabox.php#add_meta_boxes] and the customs declaration metabox [VERIFY: src/Packetery/Module/Order/CustomsDeclarationMetabox.php#addMetaBoxes], the columns and the bulk actions of the order grid
+[VERIFY: src/Packetery/Module/Order/GridExtender.php#addOrderListColumns], the label print pages [VERIFY: src/Packetery/Module/Order/LabelPrint.php#outputLabelsPdf] with the handover protocol page [VERIFY: src/Packetery/Module/Order/CollectionPrint.php#requestShipment], and the modal windows of the order detail [VERIFY: src/Packetery/Module/Order/CarrierModal.php#canBeDisplayed].
 The module sends the packet to Packeta and reads the packet status back [VERIFY: src/Packetery/Module/Order/PacketSubmitter.php#submitPacket].